Bancorp (TBBK) Increases Provision For Consumer Fintech Loan Credit Losses, Acknowledges Internal Control Weaknesses – Hagens Berman

 844-916-0895

-On April 7, 2025, Bancorp filed its amended annual report on Form 10-K/A revising its financial statements and disclosures filed a little over one month beforehand.
-Among other matters, the amended filing revealed that:
+On April 7, 2025, after the filing of the lawsuit, Bancorp filed its amended annual report on Form 10-K/A, revising its financial statements and disclosures filed a little over one month beforehand.
+Among other matters, the amended filing revealed that in contrast to its March 3, 2025 original annual report-which stated the provision for credit losses for consumer fintech loans was $19.6 million-the amended annual report now reports this provision should be $30.7 million.

-- In contrast to its March 3, 2025 original annual report, which said its provision for credit losses for consumer fintech loans was $19.6 million, the amended annual report said this provision should be $30.7 million; and In contrast to its March 3, 2025 original annual report, which said its internal control over financial reporting was effective, the amended annual report said it was not effective.
+Additionally, while the original report claimed internal control over financial reporting was effective, the amended report states that it was not effective.

-Bancorp's amended filing follows its March 4, 2025 revelation that its March 3, 2025 original annual report containing the "filed financial statements for the fiscal years ended December 31, 2022 through 2024 as shown in the Annual Report, should no longer be relied upon."
-The company also disclosed that neither its former auditor, Grant Thornton LLP, nor its current auditor, Crowe LLP, had provided final approval for the inclusion of their audit opinions in the report.
+The company further disclosed that neither its former auditor, Grant Thornton LLP, nor its current auditor, Crowe LLP, had provided final approval for the inclusion of their audit opinions in the report.

 Hagens Berman's Investigation